jaunt/EJS-Site-Builder-Docs/airfry/data/md/templates/pagesFromData.md

 </script>
 ```

+### Reusing Generate Scripts

-**Note 1**: Templates can refer to generate scripts from other templates.
+Templates can refer to generate scripts from other templates.
 This allows you to re-use your generate scripts with built in [dependency tracking.](/docs/performance/dependencyTracking/)

+See details on how to [re-use a generate script from another template in your project](/docs/templates/generateScript)

 **Note 2**: Generate scripts are asynchronously called.

-See the complete details on the [generate script page.](/docs/output/generateScript/)
+See the complete details on the [generate script page.](/docs/templates/generateScript/)